comphilip/koreader-wiki/Wallabag.md

 The `Client Id` and `Client Secret` are long (~50 chars each) so you might prefer to save the empty settings and edit the config file directly in your installation directory's `settings/wallabag.lua`.
 Triple check the `username`, `password`, `Client Id` and `Client Secret` as the variable names are very similar looking and can be confusing.

-On certain legacy devices saving empty settings may not be possible, in that case you can use the following settings file directly in your installation directory's `settings/wallabag.lua`.
+On certain legacy devices saving empty settings may not be possible, in that case you can add and modify the following settings, directly in your installation directory's `settings/wallabag.lua`.
 ```
 -- we can read Lua syntax here!
 return {